KristenWindoloski/ToCS/README.md

 <!-- -->

 2. Using the online application (currently unavailable)
-3. Through CRAN and R, if the package is available in CRAN (currently unavailable):
+3. Through R as an R package:
     - Open R or RStudio.

     - Type the following into the R command line: